How does it develop?

 There are many different types of HPV, and most people are infected with the virus at some time during their lives.
 In most cases, the virus goes away without causing any harm and doesn’t lead to further problems.

-However, HPV is present in more than two-thirds of women with vaginal cancer, which suggests that it may increase your risk of developing the condition.
+However, HPV is present in more than two-thirds of women with cancer of the vagina, which suggests that it may increase your risk of developing the condition.

 Abnormal cells in the cervix or vagina

-You’re more likely to develop vaginal cancer if you’ve previously been found to have abnormal cells in your:
+You’re more likely to develop cancer of the vagina if you’ve previously been found to have abnormal cells in your:

 - Cervix – known as cervical intraepithelial neoplasia (CIN)